 Note– Do not use wax or any chemicals to clean it.
 You can use lemon juice to clean it.

-Before starting the cleaning process, you must ensure that Opal ice maker is unplugged from the power source.
+Before starting the cleaning process, you must ensure that the Opal ice maker is unplugged from the power source.
 Also, avoid using any chemicals for cleaning internal and exterior parts.